-In Intesa Sanpaolo, the validity of the Shareholders' Meeting and the validity of the resolutions taken are governed by the law and regulations on established majorities - both in ordinary and extraordinary session.
+At Intesa Sanpaolo, the quorum required for the validity of the Shareholders' Meetings and for the validity of its resolutions - both in ordinary and extraordinary session - is that determined by applicable regulations.

 The quorum required for Shareholders' Meetings indicates the proportion of share capital required to be represented in order for the Meeting to be declared valid.
 Voting majorities refer to the proportion of share capital required for shareholder resolutions to be approved.